BlackDragonBE/MarkdownToRW_Converter/README.md

 - Code in the preview will appear incorrect if the following characters are used: < > &.
 The converted HTML is correct, this only affects the preview.
 - Due to a mono limitation, the applications needs to be run in 32-bit mode on macOS & linux.
 This should be fixed by Mono somewhere this year (2018) though.
 - If the image upload fails for whatever reason, you'll get several errors instead of just one.
+- If a local image is not found, tha app may crash.